The hotelier’s ultimate guide to occupancy forecasting

 A good starting point for demand forecasting is to review an event calendar that shows various events along with their expected attendance.

-Below is a comparison of our 2023 vs 2024 event calendars for the month of October.
-As it stands right now, the event calendar looks quite a bit softer this year, especially for weekends (and especially for Saturdays in the first half of the month).
+Comparing this year's October event calendar with last year's, the calendar looks quite a bit softer this year, especially for weekends (and especially for Saturdays in the first half of the month).

-While the situation may improve as you get closer to fall, there’s a slight decline in the number of conventions and conferences for 2024 and their anticipated attendee counts.
+While the situation may improve as you get closer to fall, there's a slight decline in the number of conventions and conferences for this year and their anticipated attendee counts.

 :format(webp))